To say coffee is popular is quite the understatement. Ninety percent of Americans drink some form of caffeinated beverage every morning.

-This new study from the American Journal of Clinical Nutrition represents a departure from some others which found that high caffeine consumption and CYP1A2 do not mix.
-These studies found an increased risk of myocardial infarction (heart attack) and high blood pressure in slow metabolizers of caffeine.89
+This study from the American Journal of Clinical Nutrition represents a departure from some others which found that high caffeine consumption and CYP1A2 do not mix.
+These studies found an increased risk of myocardial infarction (heart attack) and high blood pressure in slow metabolizers of caffeine.
+2 3

 Think of this: we know caffeine has a half life, usually of about 5-6 hours, but this number varies a great deal based on genetics.

-I am a slow metabolizer, so let’s say my morning cup of coffee has a half life of 7-9 hours.
-So, I have a 2 cups in the morning, then a decaf or two later in the day.
-When I want to get sleep later that night, the caffeine is still very active in my system.
-Why?
+Let’s say I have a patient who I know is a slow metabolizer.
+It’s likely their morning cup of coffee has a half life of 7-9 hours.
+So, if they have 2 cups in the morning, then a decaf or two later in the day, how will that impact their sleep?
+When they want to get sleep later that night, the caffeine is still very active in their system.

-Because it’s not just the half life, caffeine has a quarter life, meaning it’s still has its hooks in you long after that morning sip.
+Because it’s not just the half life, caffeine has a quarter life, meaning it’s still has its hooks in my patient long after that morning sip.
 According to sleep scientist Matthew Walker, author of Why We Sleep, caffeine’s quarter life is about double its half life.
-This means that slow metabolizers like me may still be feeling the effects of our morning coffee well into the night.
-No wonder caffeine has been shown to be so disruptive of sleep.13 After all, it binds to and blocks our adenosine receptors, the signaling pathways the body uses to fall asleep each night.
+This means that slow metabolizers like my patient may still be feeling the effects of their morning coffee well into the night.
+No wonder caffeine has been shown to be so disruptive of sleep.
+4 After all, it binds to and blocks our adenosine receptors, the signaling pathways the body uses to fall asleep each night.

 Granted, one morning coffee may not be packing enough of a punch to keep most (some?) people awake all night, but that’s not what we are talking about, we are talking about disrupted sleep patterns.
-By far, the biggest issue for me when it comes to caffeine consumption is sleep.
-I get that amazing buzz the first few mornings, but as the days and weeks drag on, I need to drink more coffee to get the old results, and I end up using caffeine to mask symptoms of fatigue.
-Rather than a fun activity that gives my brain a boost, caffeine becomes a necessary input just to function normally.
-As I get less and less sleep, I want more caffeine, and on the cycle goes until I both look like and feel like shit.
+The biggest issue for many of us when it comes to caffeine consumption is sleep.